-On the freedom fighter's 109th birth anniversary today (28 September), we take a look at India's first feature on the martyr.
+On the freedom fighter's 90th death anniversary today (23 March), we take a look at India's first feature on the martyr.

 The first Bhagat Singh film ever made

 Mumbai - 28 Sep 2016 11:34 IST

 Updated : 23 Mar 2021 18:55 IST

 Seven films in Hindi cinema have focused on the legendary revolutionary, Bhagat Singh.
 Three of them released in 2000 with Sonu Sood, Bobby Deol and Ajay Devgn acting as competing versions of Singh.
 While actors such as Manoj Kumar and even Shammi Kapoor essayed the role of Bhagat Singh in the 1960s, many have forgotten the first ever film made on him, Shaheed-E-Azam Bhagat Singh, which released in 1954.